File a bad faith claim if your insurer delays or denies your storm damage claim

 It has been reported that insurance companies routinely underpay storm damage claims up to 90 percent of the claims full value.
 Too often, it requires legal action to obtain a fair settlement for legitimate claims.

-Insurance policyholders turn to their insurance agents for help when recovering from serious property damage to cars, homes and businesses.
-Major storms and natural disasters often cause water damage and flooding, wind damage, and hail damage to business and personal property.
+Insurance policyholders often turn to their insurance agents for help when recovering from serious property damage to cars, homes and businesses.
+But this isn’t always the most efficient path after major storms and natural disasters cause water damage and flooding, wind damage, and hail damage to business and personal property.

 Property owners and policyholders need prompt payment on their insurance claims to repair or replace damaged property and to move forward with their lives.
 Unfortunately, rightful insurance claims are denied when insurance companies act in breach of contract and bad faith.
 It is not uncommon for claim payments to be delayed for months or years, or until the company is threatened with a lawsuit.